Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 12. New balanced Custom Modifiers revolving around fighter's set relics.
 13. Update of art and sound assets.
 14. Polishing, refactoring and balancing.
+15. Synergy and adaptation with Infinite Spire.
-15. Synergy and adaptation with other mods.
+16. Synergy and adaptation with other mods.

 # Requirements